GPUOpen-Tools/radeon_gpu_profiler/docs/source/overview_windows.rst

 profiling overhead is also expressed in terms of memory bandwidth used to write the SQTT data.

+For pure-compute DirectX and Vulkan applications, the **Queue submissions**, **Command buffers**, and **Sync Primitives** pie charts are visible.
+See the **Frame summary** section for more information.

 The **Event statistics** pie chart and table show the event counts.
 For OpenCL, the items are colored by OpenCL API type.
 For HIP, the items are colored by either kernel name (for dispatches) or HIP API type (for other events).
+Events for pure-compute DirectX and Vulkan applications are colored by type similar to frame-based applications.
 In the example below, there are 89 clEnqueueNDRangeKernel calls and 7 clEnqueueFillBuffer calls.
 The meaning of CmdBarrier() is explained in the Barriers section.